Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Topic evolution

-Looking at the \rcbts bigrams five days before it was quarantined, we observe that discussions mostly revolve around QAnon topics (``q post'' mentioned $151$ times, deep state $143$ times).
-To better understand the discussions of ``false flag'' we perform qualitative analysis by manually inspecting all 81 posts that include this bigram.
-We find that users used ``false flag'' as ``false warning'' regarding the ``deep state'' passing a law regarding gun control, due to a ``school shooting'' that happened in ``Broward county'' that week~\cite{browardshooting}.
-Similarly, manual inspection shows that the majority of the ``social medium'' posts refer to the school shooting event, due to users discussing how unfortunate students began broadcasting the horror on social media.
-On other ``social media'' posts, many users where discussing the ban of users from social media.
-Lastly, ``dr corsi'' refers to Jerome Corsi, a conspiracy theorist author and academic~\cite{corsi}.
-Overall, at this point we do not detect clear signs that users were aware that their community would shut down.
+Discussions on \rcbts five days before it was quarantined mostly focus on QAnon topics (``q post'' mentioned $151$ times, ``deep state'' $143$ times).
+We analyze the term ``false flag'' by manually inspecting all $81$ posts that include this bigram.
+Users used ``false flag'' as ``false warning'' regarding the ``deep state'' passing a gun control law due to a ``school shooting'' in ``Broward county'' that week~\cite{browardshooting}.
+Manual inspection shows that most of the ``social medium'' posts refer to the same event due to users discussing the students' broadcasts of the horrors on social media.
+Other ``social media'' posts discuss the ban of users.
+Lastly, we find the bigram ``dr corsi'' referring to Jerome Corsi, a conspiracy theorist, author, and academic~\cite{corsi}.
+Overall, we do not detect clear signs that users knew their community would shut down.

-Moving on to the second part of our analysis, we look into the most popular bigrams in \rga for the first five days after \rcbts is baned (\emph{GA after CBTS ban} on the table).
-This time, discussions revolve a lot around users blaming the ``deep state'' about the censorship of ``social media'' by banning their ``cbts stream'' subreddit.
+Then, we look into the ten popular bigrams in \rga for the first five days after \rcbts gets banned.
+This time, discussions focus on users blaming the ``deep state'' for the censorship of ``social media'' by banning their ``cbts stream'' subreddit.
 They refer to ``free speech'' being censored with this ``action performed.''
-We manually inspect all $87$ posts that include the ``social medium'' bigram to investigate whether users start discussing alternatives, now that they know that Reddit is taking action on their subreddits.
-Only, 1 post of this subset discuss alternatives including Voat.
-We list those comments here:
+We manually inspect all $87$ posts that include the ``social medium'' bigram to investigate mentions of alternative platforms, finding only $1$ post suggesting alternatives: